'Filth Elder' John Waters Says There Are Still 'Plenty Of Rules' Left To Break

 I don't think I've ever changed, Terry.
 I think I'm the same as when I first started.
 I mean, my first film was called Hag in a Black Leather Jacket and it was about a black man and a white woman being married by a Ku Klux Klan preacher on the roof of my parents' house.
 And the last film I made was A Dirty Shame, which was this sexploitation movie that got an NC-17 rating. ...

-The only thing I could think about my parents dying [was] thank God my mother doesn't have to read [my book.] ...
+The only thing I could think about my parents dying [was] thank God my mother doesn't have to read [my book]. ...
 But my parents had a happy marriage for 70 years.
 They both lived to be about 90.
-I'm wondering why I'm kind of as nuts as I am, really, because I had a pretty good role models from them.
+I'm wondering why I'm kind of as nuts as I am, really, because I had ... pretty good role models from them.

-On how his parents reacted to him being an eccentric child
+On how his parents reacted to his being an eccentric child

 I was obsessed by car accidents, and I "played" car accidents.
 My mother would take me to junkyards and walk around with me and I'd be like, "There's been a terrible one over here!
 Look at this!"
-And I think [now], what did the junk yard or junk man think?
+And I think [now], what did the junkyard or junk man think?
 What is this little ghoul? ...
-I don't know [what my mother thought.]
+I don't know [what my mother thought].
 That wasn't in the Dr. Spock book of "What to Do if Your Kid is Obsessed By Car Accidents."

-[My parents] didn't know what to do really, but they didn't freak out too much.
+[My parents] didn't know what to do, really, but they didn't freak out too much.
 They were confused by it.
 And what parent would be happy their child made Pink Flamingos?
 Really, none. ...

 Some of the people that I would bring home, my friends, [my mother] would be horrified, but she was polite.
 I remember when we made Multiple Maniacs [a 1970 film about psychotic killers who perform in a traveling sideshow] at my parents' house and filmed the "Cavalcade of Perversion" [the sideshow act] on the front lawn.
 Divine came in afterwards in a bloody one-piece white woman's bathing suit carrying an ax, and my mother served us tea, as if Princess Di had come over!